 Although the state’s role remained fully in force throughout the history of Japanese emigration, its policies were far from consistent.
 During the pre-war period, emigration was largely regarded as “temporary” labor migration (although many emigrants, especially after the 1910s and 1920s, did not return to Japan); after the war, the policy shifted to emphasize “permanent” settlement in the host societies.
-Moreover, while pre-war emigration was directed to diverse destinations--Hawaii, the US, Peru, Brazil, and Manchuria etc.--, post-war flows were largely confined to the five South American countries of Brazil, Argentina, Bolivia, Paraguay, and Uruguay.
+Moreover, while pre-war emigration was directed to diverse destinations--Hawaii, the U.S., Peru, Brazil, and Manchuria etc.--, post-war flows were largely confined to the five South American countries of Brazil, Argentina, Bolivia, Paraguay, and Uruguay.

-In both pre- and post-war periods, emigrants’ ambiguous (and subservient) relationship with Japan stayed nonetheless consistent.
-Pre-war emigrants, though often caricatured as “abandoned people” (kimin), were expected to remain loyal to Japan and contribute to its economic development and colonial endeavor.
+In both the pre- and post-war periods, emigrants’ ambiguous (and subservient) relationship with Japan stayed consistent.
+Pre-war emigrants, though often caricatured as “abandoned people” (kimin), were expected to remain loyal to Japan and contribute to its economic development and colonial endeavors.
 In the post-war period, while urging emigrants to become fully-fledged nationals of the host society, the government was continuously involved in building “Japanese” communities (especially in South America) in the hope that the immigrants and their descendants could serve as a “bridge” in maintaining an amicable relationship between Japan and the host countries.
 Either way, those who left (or abandoned) Japan were excluded as emigrants, but were simultaneously included as immigrants with special ties to Japan.
 Likewise, excluded as immigrants settled abroad, they were also included as emigrants who had origins in Japan.
 This ambiguous relationship necessarily placed them on the margins of Japanese nationhood.

 Within Japan, emigration and emigrants often carried negative connotations --abandonment, misery, sorrow-- as reflected in the titles of numerous books published on the topic—e.g. Nihon o Suteta Nihonjin (Those who abandoned Japan) by Ishidoya (1941, 1991), Suterareta Nihonjin (Abandoned Japanese) by Fujisaki (1986) (also by Tamiya Torahiko), Gaimusho ga keshita Nihonjin (The Japanese eliminated by the Foreign Ministry) by Wakatsuki (1981), Sobo by Tatsuzo Ishikawa (1935).
-This image was reinforced by the negative stereotypes of those who left--mostly rural farmers, the poor, unemployed, and ethnic minorities (Gardiner 1975; Kerr 1958; Ueno 1977).
+This image was reinforced by the negative stereotypes of those who left, asmostly rural farmers, the poor, unemployed, and ethnic minorities (Gardiner 1975; Kerr 1958; Ueno 1977).
 The government often lamented this negative perception of the public as “Japanese people’s misunderstanding about emigration” (Ministry of Foreign Affairs 1958).
 Yet emigrants (and their descendants) were often treated as “second-class citizens” by Japanese government officials and businessmen who visited or worked in various South American countries (Peru Shimpo 1975).
 The chasm between “immigrants” and “expats” prevailed throughout the Americas (ibid.), and the immigrants frequently resented the “discrimination” and “arrogance” they faced when interacting with those who felt superior and more Japanese.
 So, when the descendants of Japanese immigrants actually “returned” to Japan from South America beginning in 1990, they found themselves in a similar situation (Chapter 4).